WHY THIS MATTERS

 Below the house, among the stilts, I want to transform the open space into a multifunctional area: a place for gatherings, workshops, meetings, and exhibitions.
 A flexible, breathable, creative environment where people can come together, share knowledge, build relationships, and grow new ideas.

-Huma Inay Space x Women Empowering Women Collective
+Breakdown of the cost for developing Huma Inay Space x Women Empowering Women Collective

 I. Office Space Setup